mounseflit/ACS-RAG/Readme.md

 *   **Text Files (.txt, .md, .doc, .docx)**: Direct text extraction.
 For `.doc` and `.docx`, libraries like `python-docx` or `pandoc` will be considered.
 *   **PDF Files (.pdf)**:
     *   **Text-based PDFs**: Direct text extraction using libraries like `PyPDF2` or `pdfminer.six`.
     *   **Scanned PDFs (Image-based PDFs)**: OCR (Optical Character Recognition) will be applied to extract text.
-IBM Watsonx AI's capabilities or external OCR libraries (e.g., `Tesseract` via `pytesseract`) will be evaluated.
+ACS AI's capabilities or external OCR libraries (e.g., `Tesseract` via `pytesseract`) will be evaluated.
 *   **Spreadsheet Files (.xls, .xlsx)**: Data extraction from sheets into a structured format (e.g., Pandas DataFrames) using libraries like `pandas` and `openpyxl`.
 *   **Image Files (.jpg, .png, etc.)**: OCR will be applied to extract any text present in the images.
-Image description or captioning models (potentially from Watsonx AI vision models) could be explored for richer context.
+Image description or captioning models (potentially from ACS AI vision models) could be explored for richer context.

 ### 3.2.
 Common Processing Steps